 Probably the largest marketplace for logo, web and Graphic design.
 It is more like a contest based marketplace where you provide a brief of the design you are looking for and you will receive tons of design entries to choose from.

 Can get many designs to choose from.
-Freelancer.com has also adopted similar concept for their web design projects.
+Freelancer.com has also adopted the similar concept for their web design projects.

-Toptal has come up with completely new process of individually screening each and every freelancer before they open up their projects to freelancer which means it will cut off those low-quality low-priced bids.
+Toptal has come up with a completely new process of individually screening each and every freelancer before they open up their projects to freelancer which means it will cut off those low-quality low-priced bids.

 Guru is yet another marketplace for finding job and projects.
 They have a very simple hiring process and so it makes really easy for the clients to hire freelancers.
-As it is comparatively small marketplace, you don’t see as many freelancers as compared to upwork / freelancer which makes it less competitive.
+As it is a comparatively small marketplace, you don’t see as many freelancers as compared to upwork / freelancer which makes it less competitive.
 Apart from that Guru has Work Room feature which makes it really easy to manage all the jobs.

 Designhill is one of the upcoming marketplace for logo, web design & graphic design contests.
 The best part is, the option to sign up as a designer is not very intuitive.
-So there is lot less competition among designers which can mean a less competitive market place so people can get paid higher.
+So there is lot less competition among designers which can mean a less competitive marketplace so people can get paid higher.